Create REST API in WordPress (With Examples)

 }

-We just demonstrated how to create custom REST API in WordPress which can be accessed at https://example.com/wp-json/custom-endpoint/v1/custom-posts with methods to get, add, update and delete posts via API.
-This feature of WordPress REST API makes it a power tool and transforms it from just a CMS to flexible platform through API endpoints.
+We just demonstrated how to create a custom REST API in WordPress, which can be accessed at https://example.com/wp-json/custom-endpoint/v1/custom-posts with methods to get, add, update and delete posts via API.
+This feature of WordPress REST API makes it a powerful tool and transforms it from just a CMS to a flexible platform through API endpoints.
 Always remember to add authentication to secure API calls when data is supposed to change and always sanitize user input for security.